OUR CHRISTIAN WITNESS

 How is Theophilus ministering to God's people during the COVID-19 pandemic?

 Out of a Christian honor to our government and love and care for our neighbor, the Session of the church decided to move the worship services online starting March 15, 2020.
-We will continue to live-stream the worship through YouTube Live, every Sunday at 12:30PM (PST) until the shelter-in-place and social distancing recommendations have been lifted.
+We will continue to live-stream the worship through YouTube Live, every Sunday at 12:30PM (PST) in addition to meeting corporately in two services with social distancing measures.
 In addition, we are thankful for the Session, Diaconate, Board of Trustees, Community Group facilitators, and all our church committees who are diligently laboring to minister to all of God's people at Theophilus.

 If anyone would like to offer any suggestions to the Session, please don't hesitate to contact any of us.
 If anyone is in need of immediate diaconal ministry, please don't hesitate to reach out to the Session or our deacons.
 Click here to read about our denomination's Committee on Diaconal Ministry in response to the pandemic.